junxit/us-congress-bills-117/metadata.md

 - 2022-07-13 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-07-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 306). (text: 06/21/2022 CR H5693)
 - 2022-07-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 306).
+- 2022-07-14 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.